apify/apify-docs-v2/sources/platform/tutorials/crawl_urls_from_a_google_sheet.md

 # Crawl a list of URLs from a Google Sheets document

+**Learn to crawl and scrape data from URLs specified in a spreadsheet with Apify scrapers.
+Scrape a pre-determined list of web pages with Apify actors.**

+---

 [Actors](../actors/index.md) such as **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)) **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/web-scraper)) and **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/web-scraper)) make it simple to crawl web pages and extract data from them.

 These actors start with a pre-defined list of URLs ([start URLs](./apify_scrapers/getting_started.md)), then recursively follow links to find new pages (optional).